Nuclear pore complex: Export of RNA

-Different export pathways through the NPC for various RNA classes.
+Different export pathways through the NPC for various RNA classes exist.
 RNA export is signal-mediated, with nuclear export signals (NES) present in RNA-binding proteins, except for tRNA which lacks an adapter.
 It is notable that all viral RNAs and cellular RNAs (tRNA, rRNA, U snRNA, microRNA) except mRNA are dependent on RanGTP.
 Conserved mRNA export factors are necessary for mRNA nuclear export.
 Export factors are Mex67/Tap (large subunit) and Mtr2/p15 (small subunit).

-In highest eukaryotes, mRNA export is believed to be spicling-dependent.
-Splicing recruits the TREX protein complex to spliced messages, serving as an adapter for TAP, a low-affinity RNA-binding protein However, there are alternative mRNA export pathways that do not rely on splicing for specialized messages such as histones.
+In highest eukaryotes, mRNA export is believed to be splicing-dependent.
+Splicing recruits the TREX protein complex to spliced messages, serving as an adapter for Transporter associated with antigen processing (TAP), a low-affinity RNA-binding protein.
+However, there are alternative mRNA export pathways that do not rely on splicing for specialized messages such as histones.
 Recent work also suggest an interplay between splicing-dependent export and one of these alternative mRNA export pathways for secretory and mitochondrial transcripts.